How to Apply to Wits University 2023 – 2024

 Wits University Residences | Accommodation

-Wits offers student housing in the form of living and learning centres.
-They offer a wide variety of residence accommodation, ranging from single gender, catering residence, to mixed gender.
+Wits offer student housing in the form of living and learning centres.
+They offer a wide variety of residence accommodations, ranging from single-gender, catering residences, to mixed gender.
 You can view the different residences here.

 The accommodations have access to libraries, sporting facilities, and your own space to relax and hang out with friends.
 Click here for more general information on Student Housing at Wits.

-For more information on how to apply to a residence, click here.
+For more information on how to apply for a residence, click here.

 WITS Online Application